Caitlin Lacy LCSW-C, 200 RYT

 Relationships can be a huge source of support, love and happiness.
 However, they can also be a source of anxiety and dread.
 If you’re feeling drained by a relationship/situationship/an “it’s complicated” but are unsure if the relationship is healthy, read on for some signs it may be.

-As a therapist, one of the most common topics clients bring to session are relationships.
-Be it a friendship or something more, I spend a lot of time discussing the ins and outs of relationships.
-Each time I have these conversations I can’t help but wish we talked more to our kids and the general public about what is healthy and unhealthy in a relationship.
-During my time at the University of Maryland I worked as an advocate at a sexual assault/intimate partner violence crisis center.
-As part of the work I did I attended court with clients, helped them get medical care, and process their feelings.
+As a therapist, one of the most common topics clients bring to the sessions is relationships.
+Be it a friendship or something more; I spend a lot of time discussing the ins and outs of relationships.
+Each time I have these conversations, I can’t help but wish we talked more to our kids and the general public about what is healthy and unhealthy in a relationship.
+During my time at the University of Maryland, I worked as an advocate at a sexual assault/intimate partner violence crisis center.
+As part of the work I did, I attended court with clients, helped them get medical care, and processed.
+I attended court with clients, helped them get medical care, and processed their feelings.
 In doing this work, I began to learn a ton about unhealthy relationships and taught clients signs to look out for.
-Unfortunately, a lot of us don’t have this knowledge and it's not our fault!
-Thanks to Disney we come to relationships with unhealthy ideas about what love means and this is further impacted by the relationship we see our caregivers have.
+Unfortunately, a lot of us don’t have this knowledge, and it's not our fault!
+Thanks to Disney, we come to relationships with unhealthy ideas about what love means, and this is further impacted by the relationships we see our caregivers have.

 Because of this, I think one of the biggest acts of self-care we can do for ourselves is to learn more about relationships.
-What characteristics are signs of a healthy relationship and which are not.
-This empowers us to recognize what we want in friendships/partners and what we don’t so we can have the connections we deserve.
-I’ve put together a list of some of the biggest signs your relationship is unhealthy, read on to see what you think.
+What characteristics are signs of a healthy relationship, and which are not?
+Knowing this empowers us to recognize what we want in friendships/partners and what we don’t so we can have the connections we deserve.
+I’ve put together a list of some of the biggest signs your relationship is unhealthy; read on to see what you think.

 #1 You Rarely Spend Time Apart

 This is a subtle one.
-While its normal to want to spend time connecting with the people we hold most dear, too much closeness can be a sign of enmeshment.
+While it is normal to want to spend time connecting with the people, we hold most dear, too much closeness can be a sign of enmeshment.
 This basically means that our sense of self and self-worth is tied up in this other person.
-As a result, when we’re not with them we feel anxious, depressed and lonely.
+As a result, when we’re not with them, we feel anxious, depressed, and lonely.
 While it may be our instinct to reconnect with this person as soon as possible, doing so continues to reinforce the thinking that you need this person to be okay.
-As time goes on we begin to lose our sense of individuality and may struggle to have a sense of identity outside of the relationship.
+As time goes on, we begin to lose our sense of individuality and may struggle to have a sense of identity outside of the relationship.

 #2 Control or Fear

 Fear has no place in a relationship.
-What I mean by that is, you should NEVER feel afraid of your partner and they shouldn’t feel afraid of you.
+What I mean by that is you should NEVER feel afraid of your partner, and they shouldn’t feel afraid of you.
 Relationships are a source of connection and intimacy, and that can’t happen if we don’t feel safe.
 Secondly, control should have no place in your relationship.
-If you are being controlled or attempting to control your partner this is a sure-sign things are not healthy.
-This can look like controlling the clothes your partner wears, needing to know who they are spending time with, where they are going.
-Now don’t get me wrong, it’s totally normal to have curiosity in your partner’s whereabouts but you are NOT entitled to that information.
+If you are being controlled or attempting to control your partner, this is a sure sign things are not healthy.
+This can look like controlling the clothes your partner wears, needing to know who they are spending time with and where they are going.
+Now, don’t get me wrong, it’s totally normal to have curiosity about your partner’s whereabouts, but you are NOT entitled to that information.